-6.3.7.2 Install the Grub Boot Loader on a Hard Disk
+6.3.7.2 Install the Grub Boot Loader on the drive

-The main ppc64el boot loader is called "grub".
+The amd64 boot loader is called "grub".
 Grub is a flexible and robust boot loader and a good default choice for new users and old hands alike.

-By default, Grub will be installed into the PReP partition, where it will take over complete control of the boot process.
+By default, grub will be installed on the UEFI partition/the Boot Record of the primary drive, where it will take over complete control of the boot process.
+If you prefer, you can install it elsewhere.
+See the grub manual for complete information.